external-secrets/external-secrets/docs/guides-using-latest-image.md

-You can test a feature that was not yet released using the following method:
+You can test a feature that was not yet released using the following method, use it at your own discretion:

 1. Create a `values.yaml` file with the following content: